The Difference Between Active and Passive Fire Protection

 Active fire protection is great for quick detection and fast response.
 Sprinklers can work automatically, while extinguishers need someone to use them.
 They’re fast, but they need regular checks and sometimes fail if power or water’s out.

 Passive fire protection doesn’t need anyone to do anything during a fire.
+It protects for an extended period, helping maintain building stability and safety while giving occupants more time to evacuate.
 It lasts as long as the building does and doesn’t need much upkeep.
 The catch?
-It only slows the fire down, it won’t stop it completely if the fire keeps burning.
+It only slows the fire down; it won’t stop it completely if the fire keeps burning.

 Types and Examples of Fire Protection Systems